izzahni/Neural-Network-Dependency-Parser/README.md

 #### OUTPUT FOLDER
 - If you don't want the output arcs of training data, delete the code `output/ud_english-out.txt` in `model.py` line 26
-- If you want, don't forget to change the `ud_english-out.txt` to your output name everytime you running the program
+- If you want, don't forget to change the `ud_english-out.txt` to your output name each time you're running the program
 - See the output arcs of training data in folder output

 #### HOW TO CHANGE THE DATASET